ibexa/documentation-user/docs/persona_paths/organize_content.md

 ---
-description: Organize the content of your website by copying or moving content items, controlling Locations and URLs and classifying content.
+description: Organize the content of your website by copying or moving content items, controlling locations and URLs and classifying content.
 ---

 # Organize content